sumerc/concurry/README.md

 <h1 align="center">concurry</h1>
 <p align="center">
-    Run your bash commands in parallel (with some nifty options and colors)
+    Run your terminal commands in parallel (with some nifty options and colors)
 </p>

 ## Motivation